adityamukund/proteinholes/README.md

 6. a redesign of core residues of a scorpion protein toxin (1aho)
 7. a redesign of core residues of rous sarcoma virus capsid protein (3g21)

+phatclique.zip is a zip file of all the code you need to run phatclique.
+**Note:** you may need to remake the mexa file for SlowSparseEdgeList.
 ---

 To get this to work (after opening matlab):